sisoe24/Nuke-Tools/README.md

 Quickly create a PySide2 template project with the `Nuke: Create a PySide2` command.
 The plugin can be found in `~/.nuke/NukeTools` .
 For more information, refer to the project's GitHub README [https://github.com/sisoe24/pyside2-template#readme].

 ### 1.4.3.
-VimDCC
+VimDcc

-VimDCC offers a Vim-like experience for Nuke's default Script Editor.
+VimDcc offers a Vim-like experience for Nuke's default Script Editor.
 It's perfect for quick coding without an IDE.
 Check out the project's GitHub README [vimdcc](github.com/sisoe24/vimdcc) for more info.
-To install, use `Nuke: Install VimDCC`.
+To install, use `Nuke: Install VimDcc`.

 ## 1.5.
 Nodes Panel